 Financial institutions and larger companies may require secure networking and server installation from certified network technicians.
 This could be a great match for you if you consider yourself a detail-oriented individual who also enjoys a job that has a significant level of responsibility.

-Written and Oral Communications
+IT Specialists Have Written and Oral Communication Skills

 Strong communication skills are important for most industries — particularly for a field as technical as IT.
 Training users on new computer hardware, software, and related devices, and writing succinct reports for clients, require communication skills that are invaluable to employers.
 You will also need to be able to communicate network issues and solutions in simple language that computer beginners would understand.